reshinto/reshinto.github.io/docs/interviewPrep/system_design/storage/databases/12RelationalDatabases/readme.md

 ### SQL Database

 - any database that supports SQL
-- this term is often used synonymously with relational databse
+- this term is often used synonymously with relational database
 - in practice, not every relational database supports SQL

 ### NoSQL Database

-- any databse that is not SQL compatible is called NoSQL
+- any database that is not SQL compatible is called NoSQL
 - usually comes with their own special querying language
   - usually does not support complex queries
     - although 1 could write their own python or javascript to perform complex queries